Frank Grouard: Early years

-Grouard was born in the Tuamotu Archipelago in the south Pacific Ocean, to a European father, Benjamin Franklin Grouard, an American missionary for the Church of Jesus Christ of Latter-day Saints and a Polynesian mother of Asian descent on the island of Anaa in the South Pacific Ocean; and was the second of three sons born to the Grouard family.
+Grouard was born in the Tuamotu Archipelago in the south Pacific Ocean, to a European father, Benjamin Franklin Grouard, an American missionary for the Church of Jesus Christ of Latter-day Saints and a Polynesian mother on the island of Anaa in the South Pacific Ocean; and was the second of three sons born to the Grouard family.

 He moved to Utah with his parents and two brothers in 1852, later moving to San Bernardino in California.
 After a year in California, Grouard's wife returned to the South Pacific with two of the children, leaving Benjamin with the middle son, Frank.
 In 1855 he was adopted into the family of Addison and Louisa Barnes Pratt, fellow missionaries for the Church of Jesus Christ of Latter-day Saints with his father.
 Grouard moved with the Pratt family to Beaver, Utah, from where he ran away at age 15, moving to Helena, Montana and becoming an express rider and stage driver.